MAVProxyUser/YushuTechUnitreeGo1/README.md

 src="https://github.com/MAVProxyUser/YushuTechUnitreeGo1/blob/main/Ports.png"><br>
 </p>

+Note: The two small pins next to the XT30U connector on the dog's belly appear to be P & N signals for the RS485 "motors" network on the "A4". <br>

 # Programming interface
 In Go1_2022_05_11_e0d0e617/raspi/Unitree/autostart/programming we find programming.py<br>
 It imports ./build/robot_interface_high_level.cpython-37m-aarch64-linux-gnu.so in order to call the UDP listen functions.